SChernykh/p2pool/README.md

 ### [Nix/NixOS](https://nixos.org)

 This is a flake only project.
 So you have to use [nixUnstable with nix flakes](https://nixos.wiki/wiki/Flakes) to build or install P2Pool.
-The commands below use the new flake specific reference-format, so be sure to also set `ca-references` in `--experimental-features`.
+The commands below use the new flake-specific reference-format, so be sure to also set `ca-references` in `--experimental-features`.

 Because this project has submodules which are not fixed in _nixUnstable_ yet you have to use the `nix/master` branch:
 ```